lachhebo/GabTag/README.md

 ![ScreenShot](https://raw.githubusercontent.com/lachhebo/GabTags/screenshots/Image2.png)

-## Development Instruction:
+## Contributions :

 GabtTag is written to be as easily maintainable and extensible as possible.

-### Contributions :

-If you want to contribute, you can add a extension Handler :
+If you want to contribute, there is several thing you can do :

-- you can just add a new Python file to handle a new extension (like .mp3); you can take as an example the MP3Handler.
+- Add a new Python file to handle a new extension (like .mp3) and add the new classe in the moteur.py file; you can take as an example the MP3Handler.
+- Design a improved icon
+- Improve the layout of the app (window.ui file)
+- Add unitary tests (in tests/)
-- Then add your handler in the moteur.py file
+- Multi-folder tree in the left panel
+- Work on more advanced features like Automatic tagging (using web)

-### Installation :
+## Installation :

-clone this repository
+- clone this repository

-## Acknowledgments :
+## Support/Donation :

 Ismaël Lachheb :  [https://paypal.me/lachhebo?locale.x=fr_FR](https://paypal.me/lachhebo?locale.x=fr_FR)